Back to National Guide

 Brisbane's housing diversity means plasterboard work varies significantly between suburbs.

 Queenslander renovations in Paddington, Red Hill, Ashgrove, and Woolloongabba often involve converting unlined or VJ-lined ceilings and walls to plasterboard.
 The high-set construction of these homes is actually an advantage for plasterboard work: the accessible sub-floor and generous roof cavities mean electricians and plumbers can run services through the cavity before the plasterer closes it in with board.
 This reduces the need to chase cables through walls after boarding.
+A carpenter prepares the existing framing, the electrician and plumber rough in their services, and the plasterer boards, sets, and finishes.
+Getting this sequencing right avoids delays and rework.

 Post-war fibro homes in Moorooka, Inala, and Sunnybank present a different consideration.
 Before lining over existing walls, confirm whether the fibro sheets contain asbestos.
 Homes built before 1990 may have asbestos-containing sheet products.
 An asbestos test costs far less than the remediation required if asbestos is disturbed during renovation.
+Where asbestos is found, a licensed asbestos removalist must be engaged before the plasterer can start.

 Hiring a Licensed Plasterer in QLD

 In Queensland, the QBCC (Queensland Building and Construction Commission) administers trade licences.
 The relevant class for plasterboard work is Plastering Drywall.
 A QBCC licence is required for work over $3,300 (including GST).
+You can verify a plasterer's licence on the QBCC licensee register.

-• Confirm whether the quote includes framing or board-only
+• Confirm whether the quote includes framing or board-only scope

 • Request the finish level in writing